Mohammed-Azab/EduSync_UniCalenderGenerator/README.md

 # University Course Schedule Generator

-This Python script generates `.ics` calendar files for university courses, allowing students to easily import their schedules into calendar applications.
+EduSync is a Python script that generates `.ics` calendar files for university courses, allowing students to easily import their schedules into calendar applications like Google Calendar and Outlook.

 ## Features
-- Prompts users to enter course details.
+- Interactive prompts for entering course details.
 - Requires a time slot (1-5) and weekday selection.
 - Asks for the number of weeks before deciding weekly/biweekly repetition.
-- Ensures courses with 2 or fewer weeks default to weekly.
+- Automatically defaults to weekly for courses lasting 2 weeks or fewer.
-- Generates `.ics` files that can be imported into Google Calendar, Outlook, etc.
+- Saves schedules in structured `.ics` files for easy import.

 ## Requirements
 - Python 3.x